InQBarna/traceback-iOS/README.md

 class YourAppDelegate: NSObject, UIApplicationDelegate {

     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool {
+        Task {
-        // Trigger a search for installation links
+            // 1.- Trigger a search for installation links
-        //  if a link is found successfully, it will be triggered to openURL (see next section) traceback.postInstallSearchLink()
+            //  if a link is found successfully, it will be sent to proceed(openURL:) below guard let tracebackURL = traceback.postInstallSearchLink() else {
+                return
+            }

+            // 2.- Optional:  Send the right analytics in linkResult.analyticsEvents (optional).
+            //  Both success and failure analytics are returned for reporting ANALYTICS

+            // 3.- Grab any valid url and proceed to decode + opening the content guard let linkURL = linkResult.url else {
+                return
+            }
+            proceed(onOpenURL: tracebackURL)
+        }
         return true
     }